binarylinuxx/hyprsettings/README.md

 # HYPRSETTINGS
-a simple Control Panel designed for hyprland as well this project are for my own dotfiles but is opened for everyone
+A simple Control Panel designed for Hyprland.
+This project is for my own dotfiles but is open for everyone.

 # OVERVIEW
-This program helpfull to manage screen light wallpaper audio and for fun sysinfo
+This program is helpful for managing screen brightness, wallpaper, audio, and for fun, system information.

 # INSTALL
 >[!NOTE]
-> GIT version currently the most stable due to young age of project so if you want most new
+> The GIT version is currently the most stable due to the young age of the project, so if you want the newest
-> bugfixes for now
+> bugfixes for now,
-> in your best interest Clone the  REPO
+> it's in your best interest to clone the REPO
 > and install with *make*

 1)